Multi-Armed Bandits and the Exploration–Exploitation Trade-off

 At time $t$, having selected arm $i$ a total of $N_i(t-1)$ times and observed empirical mean $\hat{\mu}_i(t-1)$, UCB selects:

-Exploitation vs. exploration: The term $\hat{\mu}_i(t-1)$ is the exploitation component, favoring arms that have produced large average rewards so far.
-The square-root term is the exploration bonus (confidence width): it is larger for arms with few samples ($N_i(t-1)$ small) and grows slowly with time through $\log(t)$, encouraging additional pulls until the estimate is accurate.
+The term $\hat{\mu}_i(t-1)$ is the exploitation component, favoring arms that have produced large average rewards so far.
+The square-root term is the exploration bonus (confidence width): it is larger for arms with few samples ($N_i(t-1)$ small) and decreases as $1/\sqrt{N_i(t-1)}$, encouraging additional pulls until the estimate is accurate.

 The expression inside the argmax is called the index of arm $i$.
 Index algorithms form a broad class of bandit strategies where each arm is assigned a numerical score (the index) based on its historical performance and uncertainty.
 The algorithm then simply selects the arm with the highest index at each round.
 Intuitively, this leads to sublinear regret because when the optimal arm's index overestimates its true mean, any suboptimal arm must achieve an index value exceeding the optimal arm's index to be selected.
 However, this can't happen too often as the learner continues to explore the environment and update its estimates.